-From The Libertine to Recess and Oakleys to Bluebeard, Korean to Latin and sushi to steak, our critics chose the cream of Indy's dining crop,.
+From The Libertine to Recess and Oakleys to Bluebeard, Korean to Latin and sushi to steak, our critics chose the cream of Indy's dining crop in 2013.
 Who's at the head of the table?
 Read on to find out.

 —Edited by Julia Spalding, with Trisha Brand